How to Build Transparency With Digital Banking Technology

-Building a sense of community with your members is a crucial part of member retention, which in turn drives growth and profits.
-One of the most-powerful tools at your disposal is transparency and openness with your members: a willingness to open up about your goals, your achievements and the challenges you face.
+Building a sense of community with your users is a crucial part of retention, which in turn drives growth and profits.
+One of the most powerful tools at your disposal is transparency and openness with your users: a willingness to open up about your goals, your achievements and the challenges you face.
 It’s deceptively simple in theory, but finding ways to put the theory into practice can require more thought.

 Talk About Your Role in the Community

-The easiest way to practice transparency is through “blowing your own horn,” and letting members know about all of the things you do in the community.
+The easiest way to practice transparency is through “blowing your own horn,” and letting users know about all of the things you do in the community.

 Studies show that many consumers — from aging, “unreconstructed hippies” to youthful Gen Z idealists — consciously seek out businesses and products that reflect their values, from sustainable seafood to recycled goods.
 Being transparent about your initiatives in the community brings you into sync with this powerful driver of consumer behavior.

 This is more than just self-promotion, and shouldn’t be framed in those terms.
-By casting your credit union as a positive force in the community, you’re also giving members a reason to feel good about themselves.
-Membership itself becomes an important form of “community” for them, and part of their self-identity.
+By casting your financial institution as a positive force in the community, you’re also giving consumers a reason to feel good about themselves.
+Being a user itself becomes an important form of “community” for them, and part of their self-identity.